alien-head/gradle-meta/README.md

 # gradle-meta
-Inspect the attributes of the Gradle build and configuration in Kotlin.
+Inspect the attributes of the Gradle build and configuration in Kotlin at runtime.